Technical Committee (TC) Environmental Engineering (EE) Activity Report 2020

 Responsible for defining the equipment engineering, the bonding and grounding, the power supply interface and environmental aspects for telecommunication infrastructures and equipment.

-In 2019 our activities centred on three key areas: measurement methods for the energy efficiency of ICT equipment with a focus on 5G; standardization terms and trends; and energy-aware networking measurement methods.
+In 2020 our activities continued to address three key areas: measurement methods for the energy efficiency of ICT equipment with a focus on 5G; standardization terms and trends; and energy-aware networking measurement methods.

-We continued revisions of our environmental test standards to clarify expected performance criteria following the application of tests, and to adapt requirements in accordance with climate change aspects and IEC standards.
+Our Working Group EE 01 continuing to revise environmental test standards to clarify expected performance criteria following the application of the tests and to adapt the requirements with climate change aspects and with IEC standards.

-Look out for in 2020 – TC EE work in progress
+Look out for in 2021 – TC EE work in progress:

 - EN on energy efficiency metrics and measurement methods for data storage equipment